 Indian Ringneck Common Problems

-Why Is My Indian Ringneck Biting Me?
+Why Does My Indian Ringneck Bite Me?

 Biting is the most common problem behavior with indian ringnecks.
 In order to understand why, you need a bit more information about your parrot’s species than you would expect to need to know as a parrot owner…but this information will help you.

 Your bird is part of the psittacula genus of parrots which includes the alexandrine, derbyan and mustache parakeets, to name a few species.
 As a group, a very common trait among the psittacula is that they don’t care to be handled by their owners.

 While some parrots are downright clingy, the indian ringneck prefers a hands-off relationship with their humans.
 This doesn’t mean they aren’t friendly – they are highly interactive with their owners and as fun and entertaining as any parrot can be.
 They just don’t like to be touched all the time.

 This information is rarely shared by breeders or store employees with potential customers, some of whom are looking for a cuddly new pet.
 Heaven forbid a sale be lost.
 However, it is their most relevant characteristic because it can result in behavioral problems when poorly informed new owners unintentionally mishandle their new indian ringneck.

 It is our human habit to lavish affection on a new pet when we first bring them home.
 We mean well, and we aim to make the newcomer feel loved, but while that might feel good to a puppy, it can feel forceful to a bird.
 When your bird is an indian ringneck, you can multiply that discomfort times ten.

 It won’t be long before your bird is afraid when your hands are in their vicinity, and birds that are afraid – even the most even laid back bird, will eventually bite the hands that persist in handling him.